Frequently Asked Questions

 Games generally take place Sunday through Thursday from 4:00pm – 11:00pm.
 Teams may play once or twice a week.

 Intramural Sports games take place at the Student Recreation Center or on the Recreation Field.
 The Recreation Field is located on the south side of the baseball stadium.
 Sand Volleyball games are played at the Outdoor Courts located north of the Soccer Stadium along the Irwin Belk Recreation Track.

 Most intramural leagues & events are free of charge to participate in.
 Some special events may require an entry fee.
 This information will be provided with the registration materials.

 What does a forfeit mean and how can I avoid getting one?

 A team forfeits if they fail to have the minimum number of players present at game time.
 If a team forfeits for whatever reason that team will be assessed a $10.00 forfeit fee.
-The forfeit fee must be paid at the Campus Recreation Administrative Office before the team’s next scheduled game.
+The forfeit fee must be paid at the Recreation & Wellness Administrative Suite before the team’s next scheduled game.
 Failure to do so will result in the team being removed from the league.
 The Intramural Staff will not accept forfeit fees at the game sites.
-It is the entire teams responsibility to know when it’s games are scheduled and to show up on time (it is recommended that teams show up 15 minutes prior to the scheduled start time so that games may begin on time).
+It is the entire team’s responsibility to know when it’s games are scheduled and to show up on time (it is recommended that teams show up 15 minutes prior to the scheduled start time so that games may begin on time).
 If a team forfeits twice it is removed from the league and will not be allowed to compete in playoffs.

 Are there job opportunities with Intramural Sports?

-Each semester the Intramural Sports Program is always looking and hiring sports officials and building staff/scorekeepers (Intramural Assistant).
+Each semester the Intramural Sports Program is always looking for and hiring sports officials and building staff/scorekeepers (Intramural Assistant).
 If you love sports and have a desire to make some money contact the Assistant Director for Intramural & Club Sports at 334-5924.
 Officials in each sport go through a paid training program.
 Training occurs the week before the season and consists of classroom sessions and practice games.